 Every day, I physically write down what I need to do the next day.
 It's a brain dump.
 A way to help me relax and enjoy my evenings, safe in the knowledge that I'm in control.
 I do the same before I go on holiday.
 And use Teamwork to have the same list online, which is always advisable should you need to access your tasks on the move (Teamwork also has an app).
 It's super reassuring to know you're leaving your business in a good, organised state.

 Take shorter breaks instead

 If you're finding it hard to escape (because you're in the middle of a big project or you have retainer clients with nobody but yourself to rely on), could you take a shorter holiday?
 Perhaps enjoy lots of long weekends too, for example?
-This was a tip from my own father, for when times get tough.
+It was a tip from my father, for when times get tough.
 And it's a great one.
 Find somewhere you love to escape to – a place that doesn't require much organisation.
 Pack the suitcase and go.
-As long as you find time to completely switch off (and I mean completely) then you'll get all the holiday benefits you need.
-Then, when things calm down, you can book that longer holiday.
+As long as you find time to switch off (and I mean entirely), then you'll get all the holiday benefits you need.
+Then, when things calm down, you can book a long holiday.

 Make the most of Christmas

 Christmas is often the only chance to truly escape, as that's when most clients are also taking time off.
 Save your holiday pennies for a winter sun escape and fill up the rest of your year with plenty of short breaks.
 Yes, it'll be more expensive.
 But if you start saving now, you'll be able to afford that week or two away over the festive season.